maturyusuf/vision_transformer/README.md

 # Vision Transformer (ViT) - PyTorch Implementation

 This repository contains a PyTorch implementation of the **Vision Transformer (ViT)** model, which is a novel architecture for image classification tasks.
-The code is based on the **Vision Transformer article** by [Math Nguyen](https://medium.com/@brianpulfer/vision-transformers-from-scratch-pytorch-a-step-by-step-guide-96c3313c2e0c) on Medium.

 ## Table of Contents
 - [Introduction](#introduction)